 2. Stay In The Game.
 Since each player has a countless amount of cards, it's necessary to stay disciplined in identifying and purchasing cards that will have the ability to rise in value.
 Go Low / Mid Risk as much as possible.
 Everyone wants the big names.
 If the price is already high, then the upside is already baked in.
 Buy the dip on either the card, the player or both.
 Have reasonable expectations.
 Not every card will yield a profit, but overall, if you stay in the game, you should make 20% over the long haul.

 3. Be Set Up To Sell.
 The most overlooked part of profiting in sports card investing is actually being set up to sell your cards.
 This includes acquiring cards that are frequently transacted, so as to instill confidence in your future buyer by being able to show consistent sales comps.
 We're not saying not to acquire short prints and variations, but if you're looking to make an ROI quickly, these aren't always the best cards.

 There are two windows.
 The long term window and the flippable window.
 The long term window is when you believe a player has a season or more of relevant potential "moments" ahead.
 The flippable window is when a player actually never has to perform well on the field or court, but only has to generate enough "hype" to see an increase in card value.

 We know that our background of professional sports front office work and player scouting, high stakes fantasy sports expertise, digital content creation and sales will make our Sports Card Investment Report a critical piece in your pursuit of positive ROI on your Sports Card Investments.

-The Risk: While he has performed well in the last couple years, he's still somewhat unproven, and the Bills are week-by-week mediocre.
-The risk is that Allen becomes / remains a mid-tier NFL starter for the rest of his career.
+Honestly, I know this isn't what you want to hear, but the risk is that Allen becomes / remains a mid-tier NFL starter for the rest of his career.

-The AFC is going to be a gauntlet, period, and likely super hard for Allen to win conference championships, let alone divisions.
+The AFC is going to be a gauntlet again next year, and likely super hard for Allen to win conference championships, let alone Super Bowls.